 For more information read our article called “How Many Video Cameras Do I Really Need for My Shoot?”

 So for example, let’s say that you are shooting presentations to sell.
 You’ll want a professional look.
 You might want to capture the audience reactions, and you’ll want to include close-ups and distance shots of your speaker.
 You’ll need at least three cameras and crew members for this.
 If you’re having a Q & A session you’ll want 4 cameras.

-However let’s say that you’re just showing the video to staff that couldn’t come.
+However let’s say that you’re just showing the video to people that couldn’t attend.
 A single camera with a wide shot may be all that you need.

 So your goals for the videos would impact the types and numbers of cameras and crew members you’ll need.

 The editing process will also be different, depending on your goals.
 A multi-camera video that you’re planning to sell will require a more editing time and work than a single camera video.
 Also if you’re having PowerPoint slides or videos shown during the presentation placed in the videos, this will also make the editing process more time consuming.

 So you’ll need to be clear on what your goals are before you can determine what your actual video production needs are.

 Audience size will make a difference.
 For example, let’s say that you’re expecting a large audience, perhaps over 2000 people.
 You won’t want your crew and equipment blocking parts of the audience so you’ll probably need one camera that can shoot from the back of the room, behind the audience.
 Certain types of cameras will be required to get good quality from a distance, and your production company may need to bring various lenses.
 Depending on what your videos will be used for, you may also need additional cameras placed to the sides.
 If you have a small audience, you can get away with a less expensive camera and a single lens.

 3. Staging, sound and lights – Who will be providing it and what is needed?